For food that reflects your state's culinary culture, look no further than its best traditional restaurant

 via tripadvisor.com

-Situated in the heart of bluegrass country is Holly Hill Inn, helmed by James Beard Award–winning chef Ouita Michel and her husband, Chris Michel.
+Situated in Midway, in the heart of bluegrass country, is Holly Hill Inn, helmed by James Beard Award–winning chef Ouita Michel and her husband, Chris Michel.
 The historic mansion Holly Hill calls home was built in 1845 in Midway and is listed on the National Register of Historic Places.

 The moment you step onto the grand steps of this Greek Revival home, you know you’re in for a treat.
-Featuring food from regional producers, the seasonal dinner and brunch menus offer course options like Summertime Spoonbread and Glazed and Grilled Stone Cross Farm Chicken, all of which pair well with an award-winning wine list and a library of more than 100 bourbons from surrounding distilleries.
+Featuring food from regional producers, the seasonal dinner and brunch menus offer options like Sweet Pumpkin and Wild Grains Soup and Berry Beef Dry-Aged Cowgirl Ribeye, all of which pair well with an award-winning wine list and a library of more than 100 bourbons from surrounding distilleries.
 Suffice to say, Holly Hill’s roots run deep within the tradition of Southern hospitality.

 Dooky Chase in New Orleans